 This was definitely worth doing, we enjoy seeing cities from above and Osaka is a huge city sprawling out in every direction.
 We timed it to be there late afternoon so we saw the full transition from daylight through to the city lights.

 Did we get good value?

-For our Y2,300 ticket we got Y4,280 of value.
+For our Y2,500 ticket, we got Y4,280 of value.
 So we saved 46% off the cost price of doing the activities without the pass.

-** The Osaka Amazing Pass was purchased with our own money and we were not paid to provide this review **
+** We purchased the Osaka Amazing Pass ourselves and were not paid to provide this review **